NetLogo/GIS-Extension/README.md

 Loads the given data file, re-projecting the data as necessary.

+Relative paths are resolved relative to the location of the current model, or the user's home directory if the current model hasn't been saved yet.

 For ESRI shapefiles and ESRI grid files, if there is a ".prj" file associated with the file, then `load-datset` will consult that file and re-project to the current global projection if needed.
 If no ".prj"